Lithium876/ConTroll_Remote_Access_Trojan/README.md

 ### UDATES SINCE THE VIDEO PRESENTATION

 1. Remote update the IP Address and port the client should talk to
+2. Entering IP address on server execution
+3. Disable task manager

 # Features

+1. Disable Task Manager.
-1. Lock Victim's screen.
+2. Lock Victim's screen.
-2. Auto-reconnect to Server.
+3. Auto-reconnect to Server.
-3. Create a custom popup box.
+4. Create a custom popup box.
-4. Grab files from the victim's machine.
+5. Grab files from the victim's machine.
-5. Get information about victim's machine.
+6. Get information about victim's machine.
-6. Steal saved passwords stored in chrome.
+7. Steal saved passwords stored in chrome.
-7. Activate a system’s webcam and record video.
+8. Activate a system’s webcam and record video.
-8. Activate system microphone and record audio.
+9. Activate system microphone and record audio.
-9. Kill any process running on victim's machine.
+10. Kill any process running on victim's machine.
-10. Monitoring user behavior through keylogger capabilities (Keystrokes and Screenshots).
+11. Monitoring user behavior through keylogger capabilities (Keystrokes and Screenshots).

 # Requirements
 **You NEED a 32bit OS architecture to build the binaries.
 So use a win 32 or unix 32 system to run and build the code**